sudu87/human-cell-targeted-lipidomics-pipeline/documents and instructions/pairwise_fdr_lipid_heatmap.md

-# Pairwise heatmaps for each lipid
+# Pairwise comparison and FDR heatmaps for lipids

 This document explains how to use the script `scripts/pairwise_fdr_lipid_heatmap.R`.